Beverage Container Recycling in Saskatchewan

 SARCAN Recycling provides social responsibility, environmental sustainability and community building through our network of recycling depots and processing plants across Saskatchewan.

-SARCAN Recycling, a division of SARC, the provincial organization that supports those who provide opportunities for people with disabilities, has been collecting beverage containers for the province of Saskatchewan since 1988.
+SARCAN is the business division of SARC, the provincial umbrella association that provides services, training, consultation and leadership to community-based organizations.
+SARC started SARCAN in 1988 when aluminum beverage containers were introduced into Saskatchewan.
 The program is monitored by the Ministry of Environment's - Environmental Management Protection Act, as well as the Litter Control Designation Regulations.
-Since its inception, SARCAN has recycled over six billion beverage containers and averages recycling over 350 million beverage containers each year.
+Since its inception, SARCAN has recycled over eight billion beverage containers and averages recycling over 400 million beverage containers each year.
 That amounts to over 19,000 tonnes of waste kept out of Saskatchewan landfills every year.

 For more information, please visit www.sarcan.ca or call 306-933-0616.